RTEMS/rtems-docs/posix-users/semaphore.rst

 .. list-table::
  :class: rtems-table

- * - ``EAGAIN``
-   - The semaphore is not available (i.e., the semaphore value is zero), so the semaphore could not be locked.
  * - ``EINVAL``
    - The ``sem`` argument does not refewr to a valid semaphore
+ * - ``EINVAL``
+   - The nanoseconds field of timeout is invalid.
+ * - ``ETIMEDOUT``
+   - The calling thread was unable to get the semaphore within the specified timeout period.

 **DESCRIPTION:**